Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns

 =SPLIT(A2," ")

-As soon as you enter this formula and hit enter, it will automatically split the name into first and last name.
-It will put the first name in cell B2 and the last name in cell C2.
+As soon as you enter this formula and hit enter, it will automatically split the name into first and last names.
+It will put the first name in cell B2 and the last in cell C2.

 Note that when you use this formula, Google Sheets will not allow you to delete only the last name of any name.
-You can delete the first name in Column B or both first and last name, but not just the last name.
+You can delete the first name in Column B or both first and last names, not just the last name.

 This is because when you enter the formula in any cell in column B, it automatically adds the one in column C. So the last name is a part of the formula, and since the formula is in column B, you will have to delete it from there only.